UnityGuillaume/MarkdownRenderer/README.md

 file.
 The handler look for `..` and `.` at the start of a path to make it relative.

-_Note that explicit file protocol, `file://./doc/image.png` will **not work** as the system won't be able to modify the path to path the current folder of the MD file_
+_Note that explicit file protocol, `file://./doc/image.png` will **not work** as the system won't be able to modify the path to the current folder of the MD file_

 ## Search path

 A special handler for this Unity implementation is the `![My Image](search:special_doc)` link type.

-This will search for a file called `special_doc` in the asset folder, and will replace with its path.
+This will search for a file called `special_doc` in the Assets folder, and will use its path.

 - In an image link, this allow to store the image anywhere and the file will find it.
-- In a link, this will look for the file and set it as the current selection.
+- In a link, this will look for the file and set it as the current Editor selection.
 This means it allows :
   - To link to other Markdown file in the project without having to know their location, as when a Markdown file is selected, it get rendered.
   - To highlight and select any other asset your doc may want to point to (prefab, image, script etc.)